sean-garwood/rock-paper-scissors/README.md

   - Scissors

 Add an event listener to each of the above buttons.
-These will call the play'Round function with the correct playerSelection every time a button is clicked.
+These will call the playRound function with the correct playerSelection every time a button is clicked.